-- 45. The National Assembly and the National Council of Provinces must establish a joint rules committee to make rules and orders concerning the business of the Assembly and Council, including rules and orders - - (a) to determine procedures to facilitate the legislative process, including setting a time limit for completing any step in the process; - (b) to establish joint committees composed of representatives from both the Assembly and the Council to consider and report on Bills envisaged in sections 75 and 76: - (c) to establish a joint committee to review the Constitution at least annually; and - (d) to regulate the business of - - (i) the joint rules committee; - (ii) the Mediation Committee; - (iii) the constitutional review committee; and - (iv) any joint committees established in terms of paragraph (b).
+- 45. (1) The National Assembly and the National Council of Provinces must establish a joint rules committee to make rules and orders concerning the joint business of the Assembly and Council, including rules and orders - - (a) to determine procedures to facilitate the legislative process, including setting a time limit for completing any step in the process; - (b) to establish joint committees composed of representatives from both the Assembly and the Council to consider and report on Bills envisaged in sections 74 and 75 that are referred to such a committee; - (c) to establish a joint committee to review the Constitution at least annually; and - (d) to regulate the business of - - (i) the joint rules committee; - (ii) the Mediation Committee: - (iii) the constitutional review committee; and - (iv) any joint committees established in terms of paragraph (b). - (2) Cabinet members, members of the National Assembly and delegates to the National Council of Provinces have the same privileges and immunities before a committee envisaged in subsection (1) as those they have before the Assembly or the Council.